bretglun/mri-fatwater/README.md

 ABOUT
 -------------------------------------------------------------------------------
-FWQPBO is a command-line tool for MRI [chemical shift based fat-water separation with B0-correction based on QPBO graph cuts ](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.26479).
+mri-fatwater is a command-line tool for MRI [chemical shift based fat-water separation with B0-correction based on QPBO graph cuts ](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.26479).
 Input paramaters are provided by human readable configuration files.
-See example configuration files provided with FWQPBO for details.
+See example configuration files provided with mri-fatwater for details.
-Input data can be in DICOM format, or [MATLAB format according to the ISMRM 2012 challenge](http://challenge.ismrm.org/node/14).
-FWQPBO is written in Python.
+Input data can be in DICOM format, or [MATLAB format according to the ISMRM 2012 challenge](http://challenge.ismrm.org/node/14). mri-fatwater is written in Python.

+⚠️ This repository was previously named `fwqpbo`.
+The repository was renamed for clarity.
+Existing links remain valid.

 HOW TO USE
 -------------------------------------------------------------------------------